BenjaminBest/DetectPublicApiChanges/README.md

 In a CMD window start the application by using parameters for the source control connection (svn), the solutions which should be analyzed.
 The program automatically creates a output directory.
 > DetectPublicApiChanges.exe --repositoryConnectionString "Svn;https://XYZ/svn/DetectPublicApiChanges/trunk;20;28;user;password" --solutionPathSource "DetectPublicApiChanges\DetectPublicApiChanges.sln" --solutionPathTarget "DetectPublicApiChanges\DetectPublicApiChanges.sln"

 So a connection string is defined by 4 to 6 parts: `SourceControlSystem;URL;StartRevision;EndRevision;User;Password`, whereas user and password are optional.
 Currently SourceControlSystem must be `Svn`.
-The checkout is done to folders inside the working folder which is located relative to the application and it's per defaul named "Work".
+The checkout is done to folders inside the working folder which is located relative to the application and it's per default named "Work".
 The folders which contains the revisions are named "Source" and "Target".

 ### Using normal local folders
 For local folders the syntax easier.